Lawrence Lockman: Controversies

 In 1991, Lockman became one of the directors of the Pro Life Education Association, a Maine-based anti abortion organization.

-In a 1995 op-ed, Lockman warned of a "secret gay affirmative action plan," claiming "You can bet the rent money they will demand that employers set up goals and timetables to achieve 10 percent homosexual representation in the workforce and in government contracts."

 In a 1995 letter in the Sun Journal in Lewiston, a reader quoted a press statement by Lockman, then part of the Pro Life Education Association, saying, “If a woman has (the right to an abortion), why shouldn’t a man be free to use his superior strength to force himself on a woman?
 At least the rapist’s pursuit of sexual freedom doesn’t (in most cases) result in anyone’s death.”

-In 2012, Lockman was elected to the House's District 30, which included portions of Hancock and Washington counties, with 2188 votes to 2082 for Democrat Dennis Mahar.
-He was a strong supporter of Maine's governor Paul LePage, who was challenged for re-election in the 2014 race by Lockman's previous opponent, Michael Michaud (who in 2013 came out as gay) LePage was succeeded by Democrat Janet Mills in 2018.
+In a 1995 op-ed, Lockman warned of a "secret gay affirmative action plan," claiming "You can bet the rent money they will demand that employers set up goals and timetables to achieve 10 percent homosexual representation in the workforce and in government contracts."

-Response to controversy
+Response

 Lockman has released a statement saying "I have always been passionate about my beliefs, and years ago I said things that I regret.
 I hold no animosity toward anyone by virtue of their gender or sexual orientation, and today I am focused on ensuring freedom and economic prosperity for all Mainers."

 Personal life

-In 1990, Lockman was part of a group seeking to break the union at the Passadumkeag Stud Mill where he worked, a drive which was defeated by an 81 to 18 vote.
-He had worked there for sixteen years before leaving in 1992 to work as a territory manager in eastern Maine for the National Federation of Independent Business, a position he held until 2010.
-He now works as a territory manager in eastern and central Maine for National Write Your Congressman.

 Lockman and his wife Debbie were married in 1974.
-They have four adult children and five grandchildren.
+They have four children and five grandchildren.